 Four-year-old Katie Archer is given a birthday party every weekend because her family has a lifetime of birthdays to make up for.

-Parents Brett and Lisa are coming to terms with a diagnosis of late infantile Batten disease - an extremely rare degenerative neurological condition which affects only one other child in New Zealand.
+Parents Brett and Lisa are coming to terms with a diagnosis of late infantile Batten disease.

 The disease will take Katie's sight, her control over her body and mind, and by the age of 10, it will take her life.

 "It's destroying to see your beautiful, healthy child deteriorating.
-We've spent a lot of time crying," Brett said.
+We've spent a lot of time crying," Mr Archer says.

-His wife added: "As parents you look after your child, give them everything you can and try to set them up for a good life - and we can't do anything to help her."
+"As parents you look after your child, give them everything you can and try to set them up for a good life - and we can't do anything to help her," Mrs Archer says.